x3042/ExactODEReduction.jl/README.md

-# Exact reduction of ODE systems*
+# XXX*

 This repository contains a Julia implementation of algorithms for finding exact reductions of ODE systems via a linear change of variables.

-Online documentation could be found at XXX.
+Online documentation could be found at XXX (not available for the purposes of anonymity).

 ## What is exact reduction?